 In this program students gain extensive preparation in learning to teach grade 1-12 students in reading and language arts; to work with learners experiencing difficulty in reading, writing, and literacy-related processes; to assess literacy development; and to develop and evaluate literacy programs.

-To be considered for entry into this degree program, the applicant must first have:
+To be considered for entry into this Sixth Year degree or certificate program, the applicant must first have:

-The program leading to certification in Remedial Reading and Remedial Language Arts is aligned with the International Reading Association’s standards for the preparation of reading professionals.
-The Master’s level program includes the following:
+The Sixth Year certificate program leading to certification in Remedial Reading and Remedial Language Arts is aligned with the International Reading Association’s standards for the preparation of reading professionals.
+This program includes completion of the following: